carlesmu/isbg/README.rst

-This software was written by Roger Binns <rogerb@rogerbinns.com> and is maintained by Thomas Lecavelier <thomas@lecavelier.name> since november 2009 with the great help of Anders Jenbo since v0.99, and maintained by Carles Muñoz Gorriz <carlesmu@internautas.org> since march 2018.
+This software was written by Roger Binns <rogerb@rogerbinns.com> and is maintained by Thomas Lecavelier <thomas@lecavelier.name> since november 2009 with the great help of Anders Jenbo since v0.99.

 .. _isbg mailing list: https://mail.python.org/mm3/mailman3/lists/isbg.python.org/